Camassia quamash: Description

 The pale blue to deep blue flowers appear in late spring to early summer (May to June in their native habitat).
-They are arranged in a raceme at the end of the stem.
 Each of the radially symmetrical, star-shaped flowers has six tepals, about 2.5 cm across, and six stamens.

-The plant and its bulbs are similar to the toxic white-flowered meadow death-camas (which is not in Camassia, but part of the genus Toxicoscordion, which grows in the same areas).
+The leaves and bulbs of the plant are similar to the toxic white-flowered meadow death-camas, a plant that is not in Camassia, but part of the death-camas genus (Toxicoscordion) and grows in the same areas.